agentejo/CloudStorage/README.md

 Use cloud storage providers to store assets or thumbnails.

-**Notice:** Only Amazon s3, Azure Blobstorage and Minio are supported right now
+**Notice:** Only Amazon s3, Azure Blobstorage, Minio and Google Cloud Storage are supported right now

 # Usage